Transgender representation in the Drag Race franchise: Drag Race Holland

 Vanessa Van Cartier (pictured in 2022) is the first transgender winner of Drag Race Holland and the third of any franchise.

 Trans contestants Ma'Ma Queen and Vanessa Van Cartier competed on the Dutch adaptation of the series.
 The latter became the first trans winner of the series and the third of any franchise.

 Drag Race Italia

 Melissa Bianchini and Lightning Aurora competed on the third season (2023) of the Italian adaptation of the series.

 Drag Race Belgique

-Trans contestant Valenciaga competed on the first season (2023) of the Belgian adaptation of the series and won the Miss Congeniality title.
+Trans contestant Valenciaga competed on the first season (2023) of the Belgian adaptation of the series.

 Drag Race México

 Trans contestant Margaret Y Ya competed on the first season (2023) of the Mexican adaptation of the series.

 Drag Race Brazil

 Trans contestant Mellody Queen is competing on the second season (2025) of the Brazilian adaptation of the series just like the Travesti contestant Chanel.

-Drag Race Philippines
+Drag Race Philippines and Slaysian Royale

 Trans women KaladKaren (left) and Jiggly Caliente (right) have been judges on Drag Race Philippines.

 The Filipino adaptation of the series became the first in the franchise with two trans permanent judges: television personality KaladKaren and Jiggly Caliente, who had previously competed on the American series.

 Bernie (left), Captivating Katkat (middle), and M1ss Jade So (right) competed on the second season of Drag Race Philippines.

 Three trans contestants were cast for the show's second season (2023): Bernie, Captivating Katkat, and M1ss Jade So.
 Bernie and Captivating Katkat placed in the bottom two on the sixth episode and faced off in a lip-sync contest.
 The performance was dedicated to the trans community and resulted in neither contestant being eliminated from the competition.
 Captivating Katkat became the show's first trans winner and wore an outfit showcasing the trans flag and the text "trans women are women" stitched on the front.

-Trans contestants Angel Galang, Popstar Bench, and John Fedellaga also competed on the show's third season (2024).
+Trans contestants Angel Galang, Popstar Bench, and Myx Chanel also competed on the show's third season (2024).